JackyWeng526/Chiller_Analysis/README.md

 # Chiller_Analysis

 ## Introduction
-We are fortunately to have some data of chillers in a commercial building.
+We are fortunate to have some data on chillers in a commercial building.

 To optimize the chiller system operation, we predict the total cooling load over weather and building variables.

-Then, we intend to advance the chiller plant optimization.
+Then, we intend to advance the chiller plant optimization in the near future.

 **note: The repository is not complete yet and will be updated irregularly.